 4. Wood Slat Patio Cover

-This wood slat patio cover instantly creates a warm and rustic vibe.
-The light-colored wood finish paired with the white brick fireplace are ideal for exteriors in super hot climates, but that's not to say they can't work beautifully in cold ones as well.
-Just imagine curling up in front of that fireplace with some cozy blankets and a hot cup of cocoa as the temperatures get a little cooler?
+This wood slat patio cover by Robert Elliott Homes instantly creates a warm and rustic vibe.
+The light-colored wood finish and white brick outdoor fireplace are the ideal pair for super-hot climates, but that's not to say they can't work beautifully in cold ones as well.
+Just imagine curling up in front of that fireplace with some cozy blankets and a hot cup of cocoa as the temperatures get a little cooler.

 Chances are this isn't your grandma's patio cover (but if it is, you've got one awesome grandma).
-Laser cut metal screens are one of the most creative, not to mention visually interesting, ways you can cover your patio.
+Laser-cut metal screens are one of the most creative, not to mention visually interesting, ways you can cover your patio.
 Not only are the screens themselves beautiful, but they also cast incredible shadows with the changing sunlight.
-Due to the craftsmanship involved, it's not surprising that this particular option is available at a higher pricepoint than the average patio roof.
+Due to the craftsmanship involved, it's not surprising that this particular option by Sanctum Screens is available at a higher price point than the average patio roof.

-This lush, vine-covered trellis is pure boho-chic magic!
-We love that you can take your trellis to a whole new level by loading up on greenery until you've got a living canopy.
-Add a few simple pieces of furniture to balance out the wild verdure, and you can always string some outdoor fairy lights for a little added ambiance.
+Take your patio to a whole new level by loading a trellis up with your favorite blooms or greenery until you've got a living canopy.
+This lush, floral-covered trellis belonging to Bonnie Christine is pure magic!
+Complete the look with a few simple pieces of furniture to balance out the wild verdure, and some outdoor string lights for a little added ambiance.